Shreeja-88/Shreeja-88/README.md

 ---

 ### About Me 👩‍💻
-- 🎓 Computer Science Engineering student, passionate about **backend development**
+- 🎓 A Second-Year Computer Science Engineering student, passionate about **backend development**
 - 🛠 Actively learning **system design** and improving problem-solving with **DSA**
 - 🚀 Exploring frameworks, building projects, and aiming for impactful opportunities.